Configure group claims and app roles in tokens

 To ensure proper authorization using group membership, have your app check for the groups claim.
 If present, use that claim to determine the user's group membership.
 If there's no groups claim, check for the existence of a hasgroups claim or a _claim_names claim with a groups member of the array.
 If either of these claims are present, the user is a member of too many groups for the token.
 In this case, your app must use Microsoft Graph to determine the group membership for the user.
 See List a user's memberships (direct and transitive) to find all the groups, both direct and transitive, of which the user is a member.

 If your application requires real time group membership information, use Microsoft Graph to determine group membership.
-Remember that the information in the token that you receive is up to date only at the time you call Microsoft Graph.
+Remember that the information in the token that you receive is up to date only at the time you acquire the token.

 See the following example of the App registrations | Token configuration | Optional claims | Edit groups claim screen.
 One way to avoid hitting a group overage claim is to select Groups assigned to the application on the Edit groups claim screen instead of All groups.